AllenJohnn/QR-Tools/README.md

 ## Overview

-**QR TOOLS** is a professional-grade QR code generator that lets you create customizable QR codes instantly.
+**QUICK QR** is a professional-grade QR code generator that lets you create customizable QR codes instantly.
 With real-time preview, URL shortening, and multiple export options, it's your all-in-one solution for generating QR codes for websites, social media, and digital content.

 ---